stefexec/PJ64Keygen/README.md

 ## Key Features

-* Creates a .reg file containing your personal keyfile
+* Creates a .reg file containing your personal key
 * Functions as intended

 ## How To Use